Born in London in 1986, Ben took up guitar at the age of 14.

 The first time I saw footage of Jimmy Page, it made me realise how far off I was at being a great guitarist.
 People used to say he’d sold his soul to the devil for his playing ability, and you can see why!

-The Clash are a band close to my heart as they’re from around Ladbroke Grove where I grew up and recently moved back to.
+The Clash are a band close to my heart as they’re from around Ladbroke Grove where I grew up.
 They’re a genuine no-nonsense band who created an awesome, raw energy when they performed live.

 What do you enjoy most about playing in The Routine?